ff6347/gestalten-in-code/projects/interlinked_intricate_network/index.md

 ### evaluation
 #### What went wrong?

-When defining the algorithm it was hard to unequivocally define and still leave space for interpretation.
+When defining the algorithm it was hard to unequivocally define and still leave space for interpretation.<br />
 The algorithm was too long and too complicated to execute.
-The people taking part didn’t enjoy.
+The people taking part didn’t enjoy. <br />
 The expression “two connections to the edge of the work surface” wasn’t unequivocal.
 The additional information that two areas should not touch would have been enough.

 #### What worked out?